maikelthedev/maikeldotuk.github.io/_posts/2018-02-13-first-steps-on-the-project.md

 ## Conclussions

 To make an elastic cloud with Amazon I need an Elastic Load Balancer, which means I've got to learn how to configure it.
 For this I've bought the udemy course that explains it.
-The course has been 8.94 pounds.
+The course has been 8.94 pounds because I pay in dollars (US account through VPN).

 If in need of more (a.k.a: CloudFormation) I can buy another course for it.